-Although it is optional, both implementations support the Performance Monitor features.
-This gives the user software the ability to monitor and count specific events including processor clocks, L1 and L2 cache misses, types of instructions dispatched and branch prediction statistics, among others.
+Although it is optional, both implementations support the performance monitor features.
+It gives the user software the ability to monitor and count specific events, including processor clocks, L1 and L2 cache misses, types of instructions dispatched, and branch prediction statistics, among others.
 The count of these events can be used to trigger an exception.

-In the MPC7447A the Performance Monitor has three key objectives:
+The performance monitor has three key objectives:

-- To increase system performance with efficient software, especially in a multiprocessing system-Memory hierarchy behavior can be monitored and studied in order to develop algorithms that schedule tasks (and perhaps partition them) and that structure and distribute data optimally. - To characterize processors-Some environments may not be easily characterized by a benchmark or trace. - To help system developers bring up and debug their systems.
+- To increase system performance with efficient software, especially in a multiprocessing system-Memory hierarchy behavior can be monitored and studied in order to develop algorithms that schedule tasks (and perhaps partition them) and structure and distribute data optimally. - To characterize processors-Some environments may not be easily characterized by a benchmark or trace. - To help system developers bring up and debug their systems.

-The MPC7447A contains two additional Performance Counters, PMC5 and PMC6, a Breakpoint Address Mask Register, BAMR, and an extra Monitor Control Register, MMCR2.
+The MPC7447A contains two additional performance counters, PMC5 and PMC6, a breakpoint address mask register, BAMR, and an extra monitor control register, MMCR2.
 This section looks at any differences in the common registers and the purpose of the extra MPC7447A registers.
-The MPC7447A offers the extra registers to monitor more events including AltiVec based events which the IBM 750GX obviously does not have to support.
-Full listings of PMC events available in each implementation can be found in IBM PowerPC 750GX RISC Microprocessor User Manual and MPC7450 RISC Microprocessor Family's User Manual.
+The MPC7447A offers the extra registers to monitor more events, including Altivec-based events, which the IBM 750CX/CXE obviously does not have to support.
+Full listings of PMC events available in each implementation can be found in IBM PowerPC 750CX/CXE RISC Microprocessor User Manual and MPC7450 RISC Microprocessor Family User's Manual.

-Each implementation provides read registers in user mode for PMC and MMCR registers with the prefix U, for example UPMC1 or UMMCR1.
+Each implementation provides read registers in user mode for PMC and MMCR registers with the prefix U (for example, UPMC1, UMMCR1, and so on).